Is Lightwave compatible with Alexa?

 Finally, you need to download the Alexa app onto your smartphone and install the Lightwave skill.
 And you’re ready to go!
 Next, experiment with controlling devices using voice commands rather than the Lightwave app.

-You can then try using IFTTT to add another layer of control options and flexibility to your smart home system.
+Try using IFTTT to add another layer of control options and flexibility to your smart home system.
 Also, IFTTT can trigger a range of devices, scenes and sequences.

 Alexa won’t replace the app or the web portal but will enhance how you control your Lightwave smart home system.